arimotofu/LineageOS_gradle_android_packages_apps_build-guide/README.md

 ```

 ### Java version mismatch

-if you get an unsupported class file major version error:

 - ensure environment variables point to OpenJDK 17 or 21
 - in the terminal, check the active version: